 Field-service companies in the utility sector are catching on to the building momentum behind these innovative hardware and software solutions.
 Smart thermostats, for example, give customers greater visibility into—and control over—their electricity and gas usage.
-They also give technicians a better way to leverage data in order to provide personalized service and communicate effectively with the customer and the manufacturer.
+They also give technicians a better way to leverage data in order to provide personalised service and communicate effectively with the customer and the manufacturer.

 Reality, augmented by real-time data, delivers benefits to connected customers by giving their technicians all the resources they need to perform perfect maintenance.

-Field-service companies of all sizes are leveraging these tools to revolutionize on-site operations.
+Field-service companies of all sizes are leveraging these tools to revolutionise on-site operations.
 Many are equipping technicians with augmented reality headsets that allow them to view updated product operating instructions or best practices while performing maintenance or repairs.
 Others are using these tools in training exercises so new technicians can ramp up quickly.

 Summary: Embracing Innovation:

 Field-service providers without these technologies may still be tempted to hold off on adoption.
 Perhaps they find these solutions too expensive or too complicated to deploy at the moment.
 It’s up to the decision-makers at these companies to decide what’s viable and what isn’t.

 But these leaders should not underestimate the power of creating a bold new strategy for technology.
 It can lay the groundwork for excellent service effective operations in the age of the connected customer.
 As technology moves forward, so do consumers.

 Field-service enterprises would be wise to recognize this reality and put into place up-to-date hardware and software that meets the needs of those driving the modern marketplace.